An Eiffel Tower-like landmark overlooking the city

 One of the city's best-loved landmarks and also known as the "Elevator of

-Carmo," this extraordinary structure was built at the turn of the century by the French
+Carmo," this extraordinary structure was built in 1902 by the Portugal-born French

 architect Raoul de Mesnier du Ponsard (an apprentice of Gustave Eiffel,